Hunter McGrady Flaunts Her Cleavage In Gorgeous Close-Up Snap

 Buxom bombshell Hunter McGrady thrilled her 664,000 Instagram followers with a close-up snap that showed off her ample assets in her latest Instagram update.
-The picture appeared to have been taken in Hunter’s home and featured a relatively neutral backdrop, although she didn’t include a geotag on the post.
+The picture appeared to have been taken in Hunter’s home and featured a relatively neutral backdrop, although she didn’t include a geotag with the post.

 Hunter kept her ensemble simple, wearing a black tank top with thick straps that stretched over her shoulders.
-The tank had a scoop neckline that revealed a tantalizing amount of cleavage, and the sleeveless look also showed off her arms.
-She added a few accessories to her look, including a silver ring with a unique shape on one finger, and a delicate necklace.
+The tank had a scoop neckline that revealed a tantalizing amount of cleavage.
+The sleeveless look also showed off her arms.
+She added a few accessories to her look, including a silver ring with a unique shape on one finger and a delicate necklace.

-The picture was cropped just below Hunter’s cleavage, so the bottom portion of her ensemble wasn’t visible.
+The picture was cropped just below Hunter’s cleavage, so the bottom portion of her ensemble couldn’t be seen.
 However, there was still plenty to appreciate, as Hunter’s beauty was on full display.
-Her long blond locks were pulled back in a messy bun, with several strands hanging loose to frame her face.
+She pulled her long blond locks into a messy bun, though she left several strands hanging loose to frame her face.
 She posed with her chin resting on one hand, which drew attention to her stunning features.

 View this post on Instagram